-Business C711 Health Economics and Evaluation Fall 2023 Course Outline
+Business C710 Interdisciplinary Perspectives on Health Economics and Evaluation Winter 2025 Course Outline

 Health Policy and Management Area DeGroote School of Business McMaster University

 COURSE OBJECTIVE

 DeGroote's MBA specialization in Health Services Management (HSM) is the only one of its kind in Canada.
 Industry leaders and alumni agree that one of the most valuable courses offered has been the health economics/evaluation course that has appeared in the calendar under various names over the last 30+ years.
 The objective of this course is to enable the students with the working knowledge of economic principles to apply them in situations that encompass access and policy related to healthcare.